Australian football tactics and skills

 There are various individual skills and team tactics that are required to play Australian rules football effectively.
 These are dictated by tradition and the sport's laws.

 Individual skills and tactics

 Ball handling and general athleticism

 The most generic skill for a player is ball handling – being familiar with the shape and weight of the football, how to securely grip and hold it, and how to predict its movement on the ground and through the air.

 Additionally, there is a strong emphasis on individual athleticism for players.
-Physical fitness is necessary because play sees few breaks, takes place across a field 150–180 metres long, and has few restrictions on player position on the ground.
+Physical fitness is desirable because play sees few breaks, takes place across a field 150–180 metres long, and has few restrictions on player position on the ground.